Vyral/jeff-riber/_posts/2022-12-13-fun-christmas-activities-in-jacksonville.md

 Merry Christmas to you and your family\!
 Around this time of year, there are a couple of things my family loves to do around Jacksonville.
 Here are just a few:

 **1\.
-Live nativity.** This takes place at a church in Northeast Florida every year, but the specific location is different each time, so you’ll need to do a little research.
+Live Nativity.** This takes place at a church in Northeast Florida every year, but the specific location is different each time, so you’ll need to do a little research.

 **2\.
 Deck the chairs.** This event takes place at Jacksonville Beach, and it’s always a ton of fun.&nbsp;